Types of Cause: Tithes – pasture

 Grain

-EDC 5/2/1 – Sir Richard Brereton contra William Hilton, Thomas Lee, Hugh Forstar and Peter Bradshaw
+EDC 5/2/1 – Sir Richard Brereton contra William Hilton, Thomas Lee, Hugh Forstar and Peter Bradshaw.

 Types of Cause: Matrimonial – annulment (bigamy)